ikko/sym/docs/topics/5_mixinability/index.md

 ## Dynamic Extension and Validation

-At its core, mixinability in `Symbol` is managed through the `register_mixin` function, which facilitates the attachment of new functionalities &(methods, properties, or even data attributes&) to the `Symbol` class.
+At its core, mixinability in `Symbol` is managed through the `register_mixin` function, which facilitates the attachment of new functionalities (methods, properties, or even data attributes) to the `Symbol` class.
 A critical aspect of this process is the rigorous validation performed by `symbol.core.mixin_validator`.
 This module employs static analysis, leveraging `LibCST`, to ensure that proposed mixins adhere to a predefined interface and do not introduce security vulnerabilities or architectural inconsistencies.

 ### Validation Process
 The validation process encompasses several key checks:
 - **Signature Conformance**: Ensures that mixin functions correctly accept `self` as their first argument, maintaining consistency with instance methods.
 - **Asynchronous Consistency**: Verifies that asynchronous mixins are properly declared with `async` and that synchronous mixins are not mistakenly marked as asynchronous.
-- **Forbidden Operations**: Scans for potentially unsafe operations or imports &(e.g., direct file system access via `os` or `subprocess` modules&), mitigating risks in dynamic code injection.
+- **Forbidden Operations**: Scans for potentially unsafe operations or imports (e.g., direct file system access via `os` or `subprocess` modules), mitigating risks in dynamic code injection.

 This proactive validation ensures the robustness and integrity of the `Symbol` ecosystem, preventing the introduction of malformed or malicious code.